brenogibson/cv-heatmap-demos/README.md

 ## Overview

-Retail Video Analytics uses existing retail store cameras to generate customer analytics through computer vision technology.
+Retail Video Analytics uses existing retail store cameras to generate customer analytics through computer vision.
 Retailers across various segments recognize the benefits of Video Analytics to understand customer preferences, identify bottlenecks, and improve the in-store experience.
 This solution helps retailers derive powerful insights on in-store shopper behavior, similar to the detailed metrics they get from their online stores.

 The solution collects video feeds from existing cameras in physical retail locations, performs inference either in the AWS Cloud or at the Edge, and anonymizes the inference data to create actionable intelligence about shopper activity and patterns.
 This allows retailers to: